From rotating attractors to extremal black holes with axionic hair: Bulk black holes

 To better understand the singularity structure of the numerical solutions, let us also analyse curvature scalars of such solutions.
-In the extremal case, the metric for Kerr and Kerr-Newman BHs, the Ricci scalar is zero everywhere.
+For Kerr and Kerr-Newman, the Ricci scalar vanishes everywhere.
 However, for all of these solutions, there is a clear singularity $r=0$ when looking at the Kretschmann curvature invariant, $K=R_{\mu \nu \rho \sigma} R^{\mu \nu \rho \sigma}$.
 Hence, the singularity is hidden by the horizon, and the Kretschmann scalar is smooth everywhere else including on the horizon.

-\section{Numerical Results}
+\section{Numerical results}

 We now combine the near‑horizon construction with the bulk solutions and chart the space of rotating, extremal black holes in the EMA model.
 Throughout this section we restrict to the regular, purely electric branch identified by the NHEG analysis.
-Details on the numerical construction can be seen in Appendix \ref{sec:numerics}.
-We present results at representative values of the axion–photon coupling, $g_{_{\psi\gamma\gamma}}=1$ and $g_{_{\psi\gamma\gamma}}=\sqrt{3/2}$, and we compare horizon data extracted from the entropy‑function extremization with the corresponding quantities measured on the extremal black‑hole families.
+Details on the numerical construction are given in Appendix \ref{sec:numerics}.
+We present results at representative values of the axion-photon coupling, $g_{_{\psi\gamma\gamma}}=1$ and $g_{_{\psi\gamma\gamma}}=\sqrt{3/2}$, and we compare horizon data extracted from the entropy‑function extremization with the corresponding quantities measured on the extremal black‑hole families.

 Solving the near‑horizon ODE system (\ref{eq:NH-EMA}) in the electric sector yields smooth attractors with $(v_1(\theta),b(\theta),\psi(\theta))$ regular on the deformed $S^2$ and compatible with the $SO(2,1)\times U(1)$ isometry.
 A typical profile is displayed in Fig.~\ref{profile_attrac} for a given solution with $g_{_{\psi\gamma\gamma}}=1$.
 Solutions have a definite parity: the metric function $v_1$ and the gauge potential $b$ are even in $\theta$, while the axion $\psi$ is odd.